 Recipients of Hill-Burton funds were required to provide uncompensated care, community service and access by minorities and handicapped persons.
-On page 49, the applicant states:
+On page 51, the applicant states:

 "BMA of North Carolina facilities do not have any obligation to provide uncompensated care or community service under any federal regulations. ...
-The facility will treat all patients the same regardless of race or handicap status."
+The applicant will continue to treat all patients the same regardless of race or handicap status."

-In Section VI.6 (a), page 51, the applicant states there have been no civil rights access complaints filed within the last five years.
+In Section VI.6 (a), page 53, the applicant states there have been no civil rights access complaints filed within the last five years.
 Therefore, the application is conforming to this criterion.